 What are the most common scenarios affecting application performance?

-Typical web application performance issues include slow servers suffering from insufficient capacity, “noisy neighbor” resource contention, poorly written code, traffic (demand) spikes, weak HTML tags, database requests that are poorly written or too slow to execute due to internal database contention, and problems at the load balancing level (e.g., overloading one server).
+Typical web application performance issues include slow servers suffering from insufficient capacity, “noisy neighbor” shared resource contention, poorly written code, traffic (demand) spikes, weak HTML tags, database requests that are poorly written or too slow to execute due to internal database contention, and problems at the load balancing level (e.g., overloading compute, storage, or network elements).
 If IT is experiencing any of these issues, you’re not alone.
-More than 73% of organizations experience loss of productivity due to performance slowdowns in their applications.
+More than 73% of organizations experience loss of productivity due to performance slowdowns

 Why is the application performing poorly?